mandarsc/NIBNA/README.md

-## Community Detection-based Node Importance for Identifying Coding Driver Genes
+## Community Detection-based Node Importance Approach for Identifying Driver Genes

 This notebook contains code for identifying important nodes in the cancer network.
 The cancer network was built in [1].
 In this work, a community detection algorithm is used to partition the cancer network into communities and a centrality-based metric is implemented to compute the importance of each node in the network [2].
 Specifically, the well-known Louvain algorithm is used for detecting communities, and a centrality-based metric is used to compute the importance of each node with respect to its community.